djcloudking/terraform-projects/11_Create a EKS Cluster using Terraform Modules/readme.md

 - Go to AWS EKS Console and open your cluster.

-- Go to the "Access" tab.
+- Go to the **Access** tab.
 Then, copy the access entry (or create a new one if none exists).

-- Select "Compute" tab: Ensure node group is active and meets desired state.
+- Select **Compute** tab: Ensure node group is active and meets desired state.

 - Restrict access so only authorized users can interact with the cluster.